LS-Instruments/WebSocket-Actor/README.md

 **Peer ID** String specifying the Peer ID from which the event is being triggered if the event is originating from a client

 **Service Name** String specifying the service name from which the event is being triggered

+## Contributing

+Feel free to fork and submit pull requests.
+After cloning the repository, the best way to install the required dependencies is to install the VIPM pakcage.